Arekk192/art-viewer/README.md

 App is divided to 3 main screens: Explore, Search and Favourite.
 There are displayed artworks in every of them.
 If you want to get some informations, such as dimensions, description, current location, etc., you can click it - this action will navigate you to Artwork screen.
-Every artwork has add to favourites button which allows user to save artwork data locally in AsyncStorage.
+Every artwork has "add to favourites" button which allows user to save artwork data locally in AsyncStorage.
 Code for this component is located in `./src/screens/components/Item.tsx`

 ### Explore